-Being and overdue pregnant woman is super challenging.
+Being an overdue pregnant person is super challenging.
 I should know—my baby arrived nine (nine!) days late, which obviously felt like an eternity, especially since it was my first pregnancy.
 Most of my friends offered practical advice and were supportive as I waited for baby.
 But others have said some pretty unhelpful, offensive things—and I'm pretty sure I've said the same things to overdue pregnant friends in the past.
 Oops.

 When I was in a position of not knowing which clothes fit and not understanding my growing body with my first pregnancy, affirmation meant the world.
 Finding a shirt that was long enough and wearing pants with a stretchy waistband was a challenging transition.
-If a pregnant friend meets you for coffee with a messy bun and no makeup, try to find something that you can affirm about her.
+If a pregnant friend meets you for coffee with a messy bun and no makeup, try to find something that you can affirm about them.
 (Hint: Pregnancy hair usually looks pretty great.)

 Small gestures to help overdue friends take their mind off of things make a big difference.
-Offering to get lunch together or treat her to a pedicure will help distract her from what feels like an eternal waiting game.
+Offering to get lunch together or treat them to a pedicure will help distract them from what feels like an eternal waiting game.
 I felt increasing pressure each day that I went overdue and had to make challenging decisions about whether or not to be induced.
 A break from doctors appointments and unpleasant decisions is a great way to show you care.

 There’re no shortage of foods, activities and treatments that are rumoured to help induce labour.
-But overdue moms have probably heard them all already, so it's a little patronizing—and most of these methods aren't proven to actually work anyway.Yes, I'm pregnant, but that doesn't mean my body is up for discussion
+But overdue people have probably heard them all already, so it's a little patronizing—and most of these methods aren't proven to actually work anyway.

 After trying everything from acupuncture to eating an entire pineapple, I didn't want to hear anymore suggestions but I still wanted to feel like I was doing something to help the process along.
-Friends offering to go for a dog walk or stroll around the mall helped me feel like I was doing something to get labour started without suggesting yet another old wives tale.
+Friends offering to go for a dog walk or stroll around the mall helped me feel like I was doing something to get labour started without suggesting yet another old wives' tale.

 One of my biggest pet peeves towards the end of my (very long) pregnancy was people telling me to enjoy my sleep.
-Mothers with young children seemed to act like I was super lucky to not have a newborn yet.
+Parents with young children seemed to act like I was super lucky to not have a newborn yet.
 In reality, I wasalready getting up four times a night to use the bathroom, and felt that I would rather wake up to my baby than my bladder.
 Feeling as though something daunting is looming does not make a challenging situation any better.

 Acknowledging that your friend is frustrated, uncomfortable and feeling impatient is one of the easiest ways to support them.
-Being a listening ear and giving them a chance to vent will do wonders for an overdue mom.
+Being a listening ear and giving them a chance to vent will do wonders for an overdue friend.
 If you have kids, resist the urge to tell them how much easier life was before your little ones came along.